Kirsten Wright

-Kirsten Davis Wright (born September 8, 1998) is an American professional soccer player who plays as a forward for Racing Louisville FC of the National Women's Soccer League (NWSL).
+Kirsten Davis Wright (born Kirsten Mackenzie Davis, September 8, 1998) is an American former professional soccer player who played as a forward.
+She played college soccer for the Texas Tech Red Raiders before spending four years professionally for Racing Louisville FC of the National Women's Soccer League (NWSL).

 Early life

 Wright was born in St. Louis, Missouri on September 8, 1998 to parents from Texas.
 Her family lived in Australia for several years while she was in middle school, returning before her freshman year of high school.

 Wright attended Westminster Christian Academy, where she scored 173 goals before graduating in 2017.
 In July 2017 she was named the Gatorade Player of the Year for Missouri.
 She also played youth club soccer with Dallas Sting and St. Louis Scott Gallagher of the Elite Clubs National League.

 College career

 Wright played college soccer at Texas Tech from 2017 to 2021.
 She scored her first collegiate goal on August 27, 2017, against San Diego.

-Wright scored one goal during the 2018 Big 12 Conference women's soccer tournament, and was named to the All-Tournament team.
+In the 2018 Big 12 Conference women's soccer tournament, she scored one goal and was named to the All-Tournament team.

 In 2019, Wright was named Big 12 Conference Offensive Player of the Year, and a United Soccer Coaches NCAA Division I First-Team All-American.
 She also set a program record for game-winning goals in a single season with six.
 In the 2020 season shortened by the impact of the COVID-19 pandemic on sports, the Red Raiders named Wright one of three team captains.

 In 2021, Wright was again named the Big 12 Conference Offensive Player of the Year, and was the only Texas Tech player on the first or second all-conference teams.
 United Soccer Coaches named her a third-team All-American.
 Wright ended her Texas Tech career having scored the second-most goals in program history, behind Janine Beckie.

 Club career

 Racing Louisville FC selected Wright in the second round of the 2021 NWSL Draft with the 12th-overall pick.
 She returned to Texas Tech after the draft for a fifth year before joining Louisville.
 Louisville protected Wright in the 2022 NWSL Expansion Draft despite her not yet having appeared for the team.

 Wright made her Racing Louisville debut on March 18, 2022, against Kansas City Current.
 She scored her first goal for the club on March 25, 2022, against Houston Dash in a 2022 NWSL Challenge Cup match.
+While playing for Louisville, she often operated as a single striker.

 On January 10, 2024, she signed a new three-year contract with Racing Louisville.
 In April 2024, she underwent right knee surgery, and was later placed on the season-ending injury list.

-With Louisville, she often operated as a single striker.
+After missing two consecutive seasons due to her injury, Wright announced her retirement from professional soccer in January 2026.
+She had recorded 39 NWSL appearances and 6 goals.